 "Sure, we can go to the bank, but this check will go straight to our agency's account.
 We have bills to pay, and you have to wait another week before you get your next paycheck.
 What do you do with all your money anyway?
 You're getting to be too old to live paycheck to paycheck, Rick.
 How many times did I tell you…?"

 A.J. was in the lecture mode again.
-Maybe it was his way to retaliate for all the punches and kicks and headlocks and other fraternal abuses he'd received from his big brother when they were still kids, but he sure enjoyed boring Rick with his speeches on prudent living and money management, among other subjects.
+Maybe it was his way to retaliate for all the punches and kicks and headlocks and other fraternal abuses he'd received from his big brother when they had been still kids, but he sure enjoyed boring Rick with his speeches on prudent living and money management, among other subjects.
 Not that it did any good—Rick could tune him out without trying too hard.
 He started to fiddle with the knob on the car radio.